App::perlbrewWednesday, 08 Jun 2011 08:00:00 · 1 minute read

 App::perlbrew makes it easy to install Perl into your home directory, or anywhere else for that matter.
 If you install perl into your home directory, you can install whatever modules you like, without needing root access/applicable permissions.

-On my Mac, all I had to do to install the latest version of Perl was:
+On my Mac, all I had to do was issue four commands et voila!
+I had the latest and greatest version of Perl:

 How very convenient!